tAndreani/IPVARIABLE/README.md

 # Computational identification of cell-specific Variable regions in ChIP-seq data
 In this work we provide a method capable to detect variable DNA binding regions of several transcription factors in a given cell type.
 The method takes in input ChIP-seq peaks and outputs the noisy ones that tend to be not reproducible.
 It can be useful to use this method in case a wet lab has obtained peaks from ChIP-seq expriments and wants to know their reliability before downstream interpretative analysis and/or experimental follow up.
 The method can be extended also to other sequencing techniques that use replicated experiments for example, ATAC-seq from multiple cell types in developmental studies.

 ##### Manuscript in 2nd round of Revision in Nucleic Acid Research: "Computational Identification of cell-specific variable regions in ChIP-seq data".
 T. Andreani, S. Albrecht, J.F.
 Fontaine and MA.
-Andrade-Navarro
+Andrade-Navarro.
+Check our preprint: https://www.biorxiv.org/content/10.1101/796383v1

 # Motivation